 Speakers I have coached

-1200-strong audience entertained at WIMWA summit
+1200-strong audience entertained at WIMWA Summit

-Pitchfest rocks the house in Wang
+Pitchfest rocks the house in Wangaratta

 Ilena Young, Chair, Startup Shakeup.